AdobeDocs/commerce-php/src/pages/coding-standards/code-demarcation.md

 ## Semantics

+### Attribute names and values

-### For attribute names and values you must use meaningful unabbreviated lowercase words comprised of Latin characters concatenated with a hyphen (`-`)
+For attribute names and values you must use meaningful unabbreviated lowercase words comprised of Latin characters concatenated with a hyphen (`-`)

 -  Helps simplify and unify naming conventions that are used to apply visual styles to page elements.